Meghana430/Time-Series-Forecasting--ARIMA-Models/README.md

 ## 🛠️ Technical Approach
 - **Modeling:** Fit an `auto.arima(p,d,q) x (P,D,Q)` model to the time-series data of COVID-19 cases for Connecticut.
 - **Alternative Models:** Explore and fit alternative ARIMA models as deemed appropriate.
 Holt-Winters models may also be considered.
-- **Model Averaging:** Average the forecasts from the best model and a subset of good models using AICc or BIC weights.
+- **Model Averaging:** Average the forecasts from the best model and a subset of good models using AICc or BIC weights
 - **Forecast Horizon:** January 1st, 2021 through February 10th, 2021.

 ## 🧪 What I Have Done